-The Domestic Violence High Risk Team (DVHRT) Model is a nationally recognized domestic violence homicide prevention framework, identified by the Department of Justice, Office on Violence Against Women (OVW) as a “leading promising practice in the field.”
+The Domestic Violence High Risk Team (DVHRT) Model is a nationally recognized domestic violence homicide prevention framework, identified by the Department of Justice, Office on Violence Against Women (OVW) as a “successful homicide reduction model.”
 With a goal of preventing intimate partner homicides (IPH) and near-lethal assaults, the Model has successfully replicated in a variety of jurisdictions across the country.

 Four Core Components of the DVHRT Model

 The Geiger Institute’s DVHRT Model consists of four core components:

 - early identification of the most dangerous cases through evidence-based risk assessment

 - increased access to supportive services for high-risk victims

 - a coordinated response to high-risk cases through a multidisciplinary team.

 Research shows that many intimate partner homicides are predictable; and if they are predictable, they are preventable.
 The DVHRT Model leverages that predictability by incorporating research-based risk assessment into a community’s domestic violence response system to identify the most dangerous cases.